 What are some obvious examples?
 If you are talking about a product, then take some footage of that or people using the product.
 This is obviously helpful in selling it.
 But try and make the camera angles interesting.
 Or the backgrounds impactful.
 Or the situation and usage dynamic.
 Get creative and don’t be afraid to experiment.
 If you have the time, take multiple options and then just use the best.

-If it is a less tangible topic, then find some scenes, or groups of people in settings, or even just relevant human interactions in context, that will add some variety.
+If it is a less tangible topic, then find some scenes, groups of people in settings, or even just relevant human interactions in context, that will add some variety.
 Avoid cliches or stereotypes, and try to be fresh and creative.

 You need to become an always-on content creator, or at least try!